schaferyan/schaferyan/README.md

 Besides seeking a professional development role, I'm looking to further expand my horizons, and gain experience working collaboratively on interesting projects.
 I'm inspired by the collaborative, co-creation based world of the open-source community, and I would love to hear about any open-source projects that could use my help.

-My BA was in English and I have Tehnical Writing training - if your project needs documentation, I can help.
+My BA was in English and I have Technical Writing training - if your project needs documentation, I can help.

 Currently the best way to reach me is by emailing me at contact@ryanschafer.dev.